vmware-archive/concourse-pipeline-samples/pipelines/appdev/blue-green-app-deployment/README.md

    __fly -t local login http://192.168.100.4:8080__
    __fly -t local set-pipeline -c ci/pipeline.yml -p blue-green-pipeline -l ci/credentials.yml__

-4. Access to the Concourse web interface (e.g. http://192.168.100.4:8080 ), click on the list of pipelines, un-pause the _blue-green-pipeline_ and then click on its link to visualize its pipeline diagram.
+4. Access to the Concourse web interface (e.g. http://192.168.100.4:8080 ), click on the list of pipelines, unpause the _blue-green-pipeline_ and then click on its link to visualize its pipeline diagram.

 You will then notice the pipeline's jobs getting executed within a few seconds, one at a time, if the previous job in the pipeline is executed successfully.